MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-InboxRule.md

 ```

 ### -RedirectTo
-The RedirectTo parameter specifies an action for the Inbox rule that recdirects the message to the specified recipient.
+The RedirectTo parameter specifies an action for the Inbox rule that redirects the message to the specified recipient.
 You can use any value that uniquely identifies the recipient.

 For example: